Women's Forum for the Economy & Society: Previous Global Meetings

 The flagship Women's Forum Global Meeting moved to Paris from Deauville, France, in 2017.
 Every year, the Global Meeting brings together over 2,500 delegates from 90 countries and builds on the success of Women's Forum Meetings with a regional focus.

-The 2019 Women's Forum Global Meeting featured special delegations from around the globe, including youth delegations, CEO Champions, the 2019 batch of Rising Talents, and more on the pillars of shifting mindsets, reimagining organizations, and putting technology to work to "Taking the lead for inclusion: Accelerating impact."
+The 2019 Women's Forum Global Meeting featured special delegations from around the globe, youth delegations, CEO Champions, the 2019 batch of Rising Talents, and more on the pillars of shifting mindsets, reimagining organizations, and putting technology to work to "Taking the lead for inclusion: Accelerating impact."

 Previous Regional Meetings

-Along with the successes of the Women's Forum Brazil in 2012, 2013, and 2014, the international expansion of the Women's Forum gathered steam with successive Meetings in Myanmar in 2013 and 2014.
+Along with the successes of the Women's Forum Brazil in 2012, 2013, and 2014, the international expansion of the Women's Forum gathered steam with successive meetings in Myanmar in 2013 and 2014.
 The Women's Forum Italy, which took place during Expo Milano 2015, focused on issues surrounding food and nutrition from the perspective of gender.
 In 2016, Global Women's Forum Dubai examined the achievements of women in the Arab world.
 The inaugural edition of Women's Forum Mexico highlighted what women and men in Mexico can do to "co-create together".
 The Women's Forum Mauritius explored climate change from the perspective of African countries and Small Island Developing States.

 Under the leadership of the new CEO Chiara Corazza in 2017, the Women's Forum Rome (26–27 June) focused on revitalizing Europe with women's energy for peace and prosperity launching a manifesto for climate change, while the Women's Forum Global Meeting convened for the first time in Paris (5–6 October) on the theme "Engage for Impact!
 Daring to lead in a disrupted world".
 The second edition of Women's Forum Mexico (8–9 November) was dedicated to the unsung heroes who demonstrated incredible civic engagement during the earthquakes.

 In 2018, Women's Forum in Toronto Canada (10–11 May) generated concrete ideas to inform and influence the agenda of the G7 Summit for inclusive progress.
 The Manifesto focused on security, women in the workforce, access to education and technology, realigning public and private policy, and more.
 First Women's Forum Singapore (12–14 September) fostered women's leadership for social progress and economic impact in Singapore and ASEAN in the France–Singapore Year of Innovation.